ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 A tried and tested classic, this is a low effort format which could be applied to any context and expanded upon to suit your team's need.
 However, there are some potential weakness of this format to watch out for.

 It could be assumed by the attendees that the pre-mortem is just another part of a traditional risk management approach and therefore largely a project manager's responsibility to conduct the exercise and own the outcomes.
 Gary Klein himself frames it this way [in his Harvard Business Review article](https://hbr.org/2007/09/performing-a-project-premortem), where he suggests that a project manager reviews the list of failure reasons after the meeting, presumably individually without input from the team.
-Klien also suggests that the first person to share their ideas should be the project manager!
+Klein also suggests that the first person to share their ideas should be the project manager!

 Can you spot the potential problems here?
 We're defaulting back to risk being perceived as something for project manager roles to own and there's not much encouragement of shared responsibility.